Helping to Care for Young Smiles

 Sealants are more successful when applied to fully erupted teeth, as moisture control is easier during the procedure. - Oral hygiene:

-Brushing twice daily and attending dental checkups support the sealant’s effectiveness and allow early detection of wear. - Biting and chewing habits:
+Brushing twice daily and attending dental checkups help maintain the sealant’s condition and allow early detection of wear. - Biting and chewing habits:

 Chewing on hard foods, such as nuts or ice, or grinding teeth can cause sealants to wear down sooner.